SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 ![Bulk operations list](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operations-list.png)

-Bulk operations have an operation type and a status.
+Bulk operations have an operation type and state.

 Bulk operations can have one of the following operation types: